ALTEDGE/pla-alt-gui/README.md

 Building these projects on Linux can be simply done with the GNU compiler.

 On Windows, building should be done with MSVC 2015.
 You should also use a static Qt library; one is available [here](https://bitgloo.com/files/msvc2015--static.zip) (64-bit).
+The static library was made following [this](https://github.com/fpoussin/Qt5-MSVC-Static) guide.